Nuneaton railway station

 Church

-St. Nicolas Church is the of , , England owned by the Church of England.
+St. Nicolas Church is the parish church of , , England owned by the Church of England.
 The building dates back to around 1340 and is a Grade I listed building. is situated 1,900 feet south of Nuneaton railway station.

 Places in the Area

-Nearby places include Nuneaton and Weddington.
+Nearby places include Nuneaton and Horeston Grange.

 is the largest town in , with a population in 2021 of 89,000.
 It was heavily bombed in the Second World War and rebuilt in typically unsympathetic post-war style.
 Its best-known landmark is Mount Judd, a 518-foot spoil heap.